The little tag looks ready. You pinch its tab—and the whole pocket comes off the page with it.

 Materials

 Use medium-light cardstock or sturdy paper.
 A beginner-friendly size is about 5 x 2.25 in before folding or trimming.
+Burnish the fold flat so the backing buffers the wire without becoming a raised ridge.

 Use lighter paper than the backing: book page, patterned paper, kraft, ledger, vellum over a support, or a thin scrap.
+The front should flex enough to release the tag, not squeeze it, and it should not be wider than the clip can support.

 Build Routine